Saikia: Historical usage

-The paiks had the right to reject a Saikia and request another officer of their choice.
-Appointments were made irrespective of the paik's religion or ethnicity.

 Among other ethnic groups, there is mention of Chutia Saikias in several instances of Buranjis.
-For instance, during the revolt of 1775, ten Chutia Saikias were involved along with a Nara chief of Khamjang.
+For instance, during the revolt of 1775, ten Chutia Saikias were involved along with a Nara chief of Khamjang (Kachin state of Myanmar).
 After the fall of the Chutia kingdom, Saikias were also appointed among Chutia blacksmiths and other guilds to look after the works.
 Apart from these, during the Moamoria rebellion, the rebels also appointed Saikias among themselves.